ouhft/COPE/docs/deployment.md

 Port 443 has been confirmed as open on the MSD firewall for cope.nds.ox.ac.uk

-### Maintainence and updates
+### Maintenance and updates

-Periodically there are maintainence tasks to do, such as:
+Periodically there are maintenance tasks to do, such as:

-* Update the OS libraries and packages - see Maintenace under System Setup above
+* Update the OS libraries and packages - see Maintenance under System Setup above
 * Backup the DB - ``cp db.sqlite3 ../db-backup/yyyymmdd.sqlite3``

 #### Update the application release